 Guidance on how to claim can be found in the following document: GP Study Leave - How to claim

 Study leave is only available to meet the competencies of the MRCGP curriculum and must have an appropriate PDP objective in the trainee e-Portfolio prior to the study activity and learning log entry afterwards.
 Online AKT and online CSA courses will be approved, however, trainees are limited to one per year, multiple courses will not be approved.
 Online subscriptions cannot be claimed.

 For GP Trainees in the West Midlands, study leave forms or any study related queries must be received by HEE at the following email address: GPStudy.firstname.lastname@example.org within one month of the expense.

 In the West Midlands, Study Leave funding will be agreed on an individual claim evaluation process.
 ACF's are reminded that funding towards a masters/diploma is included in their training costs to the university and enquiries should be made to their academic supervisors on access to such support.

-Travel to the AKT and CSA examinations is allowable as a legitimate employer's travel expense for professional leave processed via ESR by the Lead Employer, this includes overnight accommodation for morning only CSA assessment.
+Travel to the AKT and CSA examinations is allowable as a legitimate employer's travel expense for professional leave, this includes overnight accommodation for morning only CSA assessment.
 Exam fees cannot be reclaimed.
 Trainees must follow the normal HEE WM study leave process (detailed above).
 HEE WM will then submit these expenses to Lead Employer for trainee reimbursement.

 Exam preparation courses, including AKT and CSA, are claimable from study leave allowance if the course is provided by Health Education England (West Midlands) or RCGP but not other providers.
 Private study leave may not be granted for exam preparation as 12 hours educational time is built into the GP registrar working week within the BMA contract.